yaromar/project1/README.md

-    *contains UNIPROT# of chains that are not histones found in the PDB structures from 'nucleosome_pdb' *7 columns: UNIPROT,	PDB,	binding_partner_name,	PDB_name,	nucleosome_Organism,	binding_parner_organism, notes, CD_results *there are 31 unique chains in total, but 35 entry as some of the binding partners occur in several PDB structures
+    *contains UNIPROT# of chains that are not histones found in the PDB structures from 'nucleosome_pdb' *7 columns: UNIPROT,	PDB,	binding_partner_name,	PDB_name,	nucleosome_Organism,	binding_parner_organism, notes, CD_results *there are 31 unique chains in total, but 35 entries, as some of the binding partners occur in several PDB structures *there are only 19 PDB structures that contain binding partners

   small_molecules.txt: